infobip/infobip-rtc-extensions-android/README.md

             filteredFrame.setPixel(i, i, Color.RED);
         }

         // Provide the filtered frame.
-This call can be done from another thread in case your filter logic is asynchronous. super.notifyFrameProcessed(filteredFrame, rotation, timestampNs);
+This call can be done from another thread in case your
+        // filter logic is asynchronous, but keep in mind that in that case the source bitmap
+        // has to be copied if it's going to be read after `applyFilter` returns! videoFilterManager.notifyFrameProcessed(filteredFrame, rotation, timestampNs);
     }

     @Override
-    protected void onStart(int width, int height, int sourceFps, Context context) {
+    public void start(int width, int height, int sourceFps, Context context, VideoFilterManager videoFilterManager) throws VideoFilterException {
+      this.videoFilterManager = videoFilterManager;
     }

     @Override
-    protected void onStop() {
+    public void stop() {
     }
 }
 ```